March 21, 2017

 “The Prison Industrial Complex is the most challenging issue facing urban America and the country at large," adds Dr. W. Wilson Goode, Sr., President and CEO of Amachi, Inc. "The prophetic voice of faith leaders must be clear as they seek to help communities navigate to positive outcomes for all.”

 For more information and to register for the Correctional Ministry Summit, visit cmcainternational.org.

-The Philadelphia Leadership Foundation (PLF) serves as a catalyst to bring people, government, businesses and others together in the interest of enhancing the quality of life of individuals and families in the Philadelphia region.
-More information about PLF is available at philadelphialeadershipfoundation.org.
+The Philadelphia Leadership Foundation (PLF) serves as a catalyst to bring people, government, businesses and others together in the interest of enhancing the quality of life of individuals and families in the Philadelphia region. .

 Amachi was developed in 2000 to provide children impacted by incarceration with a different path by establishing the consistent presence of loving, caring mentors.
 Since the organization was created, there have been at least 350 Amachi-modeled programs in more than 250 US cities and all 50 states.
 To date, these programs have served more than 300,000 children.
 More information about Amachi is available at amachimentoring.org.